 Despite these conditions, some workers drive from as far away as North Carolina to work at the Chester fulfillment center.
 Temporary workers make $10 an hour, and many other workers at the facility make $12.

 Nicole expressed gratitude that the International Amazon Workers Voice was exposing sweatshop conditions at Amazon fulfillment centers.

 “I am for the cause,” she said.
 “I am all for uniting to show Amazon that they need to listen to how they are treating their people.
 We work far too hard.
 I want Amazon to do better or be shut down.
 I hate seeing my friends being worked to the very core to the point of almost disabling themselves.
 I don’t want anyone to go through what I am going through right now.
 I can’t even go to amusement parks which are my favorite places without having a threat of heatstroke.”

 She said she would share the IAWV with her friends who still work at the facility and encouraged other workers across the world to step forward and share their stories of abuse.

-Amazon workers: contact the IAWV today and help expose Amazon’s exploitation of the working class.
+Amazon workers: contact contact contact the IAWV today and help expose Amazon’s exploitation of the working class.
 We protect anonymity and don’t use names without your approval.
 Sign-up to receive updates, “like” the IAWV on Facebook, and share this article with your coworkers.